Ir directamente al contenido principal

 Hi [Contact Name],

-I’m following up to see if you received my quote outlining the features and pricing of our product?
+I’m following up to see if you received my quote outlining the features and pricing of [your product/service].
 As a reminder, our software package would include:

 Do you have any questions?